 Additional access points along the Kings River are maintained by other organizations.
-A list of those access points will be updated soon along with a link to learn more about each area.
+A list of those access points will be updated ASAP along with links to learn more about each area.

 Kings River Wildlife Area - Army Corps of Engineers

 Kings River Conservation District All Access Fishing Area